GrizzlyEnglish/tnyWeather/README.md

 - Build the application `dotnet build`
 - Run the application via `dotnet run --project .\Server\tnyWeather.Server.csproj`
 - If you have VSCode installed you can use F5 to run debugger; or you can install Visual Studio to get the full suite of controls

+# Docker support

+In order to run from docker you have to run from the top level and specify the dockerfile before running

+- Install docker desktop
+- Start at top level of repo /tny-weather
+- `docker build -f .\Server\Dockerfile -t tny-weather . --build-arg API_KEY={INSERT_KEY}`
+- `docker run -p 5000:80 -p 5001:443 -it tny-weather`